bfischl/vulnchat/README.md

 Each user defined in the user csv file is given its own thread.
 It has its own list of actions(limited to sending messages at this time) to take on the XMPP server.
 Each action (message to send) has a specified time to be completed.
 Each thread follows the general process:
-1. Register with XMPP Server
-1. Grab first message to send from its queue
-1. Sleep until it is time to send message
+1. Add scheduled events for each message it is responsible for (self.scheduler.add())
+1. Connect to XMPP Server, register if no registration found
-1. Send message
+1. Send messages
-1. Grab next message, go to step 3
 1. Exit when queue is empty

 This software is provided as is, with no warranty and no expectation of support.